functional-data-structure/finger-tree/README.md

 ### Example of a `Measure`

-The following measure will record the position of each element inside the tree as if it was an `Array`:
+The following measure will compute the size of each subtree.

 ```js
 const counter = {